Seagate/TCGstorageAPI/README.md

 From the terminal, change directory to tcgstorageapi.

 Run the command "python setup.py opensea" to build the openseachest libraries.
-After the command completes, run "python setup.py build" to build the library.
+After the command completes, run "python setup.py build" to build the pysed library.

 #### Windows 10